Cariboo vegetable farmer swamped by Fraser River flooding - BC Local News

 “The onions will probably be gone — but we’ll see.
 I am curious to see how much they can withstand.
 Not that you would ever want it to happen.

-She used the lower plot closest to the river for longer season produce such as cabbages, broccoli, storage onions and winter and summer squash.
+She used the lower plot for longer season produce such as cabbages, broccoli, storage onions and winter and summer squash.

 On Monday the water had gone down quite a bit overnight, but she said when they were picking on Sunday she noticed it ebbs and flows.